SASU social charges 2026: rates, calculation and optimization

 Our 2026 quantified simulations, run on a panel of 47 client SASUs, reveal a clear empirical threshold: above EUR 80,000 of distributable profit, the mixed strategy (SMIC salary + dividends) almost always beats 100% salary in net gain for the executive.
 The median observed gap is EUR 6,200 of additional annual net income, with equivalent social protection on basic pension and health coverage.

-Conversely, below EUR 50,000 of profit, the 100% salary strategy often wins: the general employer-contribution reduction (up to 30% reduction) offsets payroll taxation, and the available cash does not always justify a distribution.
+Conversely, below EUR 50,000 of profit, the 100% salary strategy often remains defensible: it builds full basic and supplementary pension rights and daily allowances, and the available cash does not always justify a distribution.
+Note, however, that the SASU president does not benefit from the general employer-contributions reduction, so the social cost of a salary stays high at any level.
 The "low remuneration + dividends" SASU presupposes real distributive capacity and 12-month treasury management.

 Hayot Expertise tip.
 Settle your arbitrages before year-end, not after.
 The optimal salary/dividend mix depends on distributable result, executive marginal tax rate, current-year PASS and pension commitments.
 Schedule a tactical review in November, before the AGM: it is the only way to avoid suffering your social charges next year.
 And consider the 2026 employer obligations if you hire in parallel.